jhucsf/spring2022/assign/assign05.md

 synchronously with a server in real-time.
 You may think of this as an implementation inspired by classical chat systems such as IRC.

-You can get started by downloading <scaffolding>.
+You can get started by downloading \<TODO: scaffolding\>.

 **Note:** We highly recommend that you use C++ for this assignment.
 The server is easier to write with abstractions such as scoped locks and classes.
+It is also very useful to use C++ classes to represent important objects in the client and server implementations, such as `Connection` and `Message`.
+The provided skeleton code includes partially implemented classes which we encourage you to use as the basis for your client and server implementations.

 ## Grading Criteria

-[fill me in]
+* Implementation of sender client: 25%
+* Implementation of receiver client 25%
+* Implementation of server: 25%
+* Report explaining thread synchronization in server: 15%
+* Design and coding style: 10%

 ## Goals of the assignment